syedumerahmedcode/linkedlist/readme.md

 # Traversal of a singly linked list

 - TODO: Add a diagram depicting the traversal in a singly linked list.
-(91)
+(91) Time complexity: O(n)

+# Search in a singly linked list

+- TODO: Add a diagram depicting the searching a value in a singly linked list.
+(92) Time complexity: O(n)